Aviation Crisis Management & Emergency Response Plans

-Aviation emergency management encompasses the planning, response, and recovery efforts necessary to manage incidents that could disrupt air travel or compromise safety.
-The aviation sector must be well-equipped to handle emergencies such as:
+Crisis and emergency management in aviation encompasses the planning, response, and recovery measures needed to manage events that could disrupt air travel or compromise safety.
+These incidents can include:

-A well-structured emergency management plan enables the aviation industry to mitigate risks, protect people, and restore operations quickly and effectively.
+A structured emergency management plan enables organisations to mitigate risks, protect people, and restore operations quickly and effectively.

 Risk Assessment and Threat Analysis